LuckyHyena/DnD/tomb_of_annihilation/player_notes/character_creation.md

 [Coins in Port Nyanzaru](coinage.md#top)

 # Trinkets
-Remember that all 5e characters get to roll on the _Trinkets_ table on PHB pages 160-161!
+Remember that all 5e characters get to roll on the _Trinkets_ table on the final two pages of PHB Chapter 5: Equipment!
 If you don't have a _Player's Handbook_ we'll let you roll at the first session.
 Let me know about your character's trinket, or lack thereof!

 ![immovable rod](/images/immovable-rod.jpg)